 There’s now a considerable ground-swell of voices demanding action and delivering results that support older women at risk of homelessness.

 Changes to ensure more equitable housing access are tangible and readily available.
 They just need to be recognised, made a priority and acted on at a policy level.
 Every sector has a role to play.

-On Friday 17th September, the Housing for the Aged Action Group and the University of Melbourne are hosting an online event, to be opened by Senator Jane Hume, Hon Tanya Plibersek MP, Senator Larissa Waters and Zali Steggall MP, to discuss Federal approaches to older women’s housing insecurity and homelessness.
-If you’re interested in more information, you can register to attend, here: https://houseonfire.oldertenants.org.au/at-risk-forum/.
+The event was hosted bythe Housing for the Aged Action Group and the University of Melbourne on Friday 17th September 2021, and was opened by Senator Jane Hume, Hon Tanya Plibersek MP, Senator Larissa Waters and Zali Steggall MP.

 Banner: Getty Images